Sausage & Spinach Calzones

 Total TimePrep/Total Time: 30 min.

 - 1 tube (13.8 ounces) refrigerated pizza crust

 - 1/4 teaspoon pepper

 - Preheat oven to 400°.
 In a large skillet, cook and crumble sausage over medium heat until no longer pink, 4-6 minutes; drain.
 Add spinach; cook and stir until wilted.
 Remove from heat.

 - On a lightly floured surface, unroll and pat dough into a 15x11-in. rectangle.
-Cut into four rectangles.
-Sprinkle mozzarella cheese on one half of each rectangle to within 1 in. of edges.
+Cut into 4 rectangles.
+Sprinkle mozzarella cheese on half of each rectangle to within 1 in. of edges.

 - Stir ricotta cheese and pepper into sausage mixture; spoon over mozzarella cheese.
 Fold dough over filling; press edges with a fork to seal.
 Place on a greased baking sheet.

 - Bake until light golden brown, 10-15 minutes.
 If desired, serve with pizza sauce.